-To find out how to test for radon or what you can do if you have radon in your home, contact your local department of public health or a local chapter of the American Lung Association.
+To find out about radon testing or what you can do if you have radon in your home, contact your local department of public health or a local chapter of the American Lung Association.

 Insects

 Keep your child out of areas where there are mosquitoes.
 If that is not possible, use screens and clothing to protect your child.
 If that is not possible, insect repellent can be applied to children.